Asymptotic MMSE Analysis Under Sparse Representation Modeling

-Finally, in the following, we will show a concentration property of the saddle point equations given in \eqref{saddlepoo}, and obtain ``instead" the saddle point equations given in \eqref{magnetddd}-\eqref{rhoa3}.
+Finally, we show a concentration property of the saddle point equations given in \eqref{saddlepoo}, and obtain ``instead" the saddle point equations given in \eqref{magnetddd}-\eqref{rhoa3}.
 Accordingly, the expectation in \eqref{MMSEbeforeex} becomes ``superfluous", as all the involved random variables ($m^\circ$ and $\ppp{\rho_i^\circ}_{i=1}^3$) converge to a deterministic quantity.
 According to \eqref{saddlepoo}, it can be seen that the saddle point equations share the following common term

 where $\phi\p{\cdot}:\mathbb{R}\to\mathbb{R}$ is some integrable function (in the $L^1$ sense).
 In the following, we first show that \eqref{sumCLT} admits an SLLN property.
 To this end, let us define

 where $K_i\triangleq \phi\p{\abs{\bh_i^T\bY}^2}$, and let $\calG_n = \sigma\p{\bX,\bW}\cap\sigma\p{T_n,T_{n+1},\ldots}$ be the $\sigma$-field (filtration) generated by $T_n$, $\ppp{K_i}_{i>n}$, $\bX$, and $\bW$.
 We will now show that $M_n\triangleq -\frac{T_{-n}}{n}$ is a backwards martingale sequence w.r.t. $\calF_n\triangleq \calG_{-n}$, $n\leq -1$.
 Indeed, for $m\leq -1$, we have that